-My name is Kerry Howard and I am a researcher, writer and independent publisher with a consuming interest and specialism in the history of Bletchley Park during World War 2.
+My name is Kerry Howard and I am a researcher, writer and independent publisher with a consuming interest in the history of Bletchley Park during World War 2.

 I have been collecting facts and documents for over 10 years to fuel my need to learn more about this fascinating subject.
 It’s time for this research to be released into the public domain in my forthcoming book, Captain Ridley’s Shooting Party – First Codebreakers at Bletchley Park and here at Bletchley Park Research.